SaccoPerfettoLab/SignalingProfiler/README.md

 ## Prerequisites

-Signaling Profiler is dependent on Saez lab algorithm CARNIVAL for performing the signalling pathway optimization.
+SignalingProfiler is dependent on Saez lab algorithm CARNIVAL for performing the signalling pathway optimization.
 You can find all the instruction for installation in Saez lab repository [CARNIVAL](https://saezlab.github.io/CARNIVAL/).

 ## Tutorial